afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

    }
 ```

-#### AbastractFrameServerInterface
+#### As a frame server

 For user interfaces in need of a perpetual loop or for persistent notifications.
-If there are no pending notifications, `AbastractFrameServerInterface::serveSingleFrame()` will be called at timed intervals.
+If there are no pending notifications, `AbstractFrameServerInterface::serveSingleFrame()` will be called at timed intervals.
+Override `AbstractFrameServerInterface::getTargetFPS()` to return a non-zero value.
 For example:

 ```c
    void MyImpl::begin() {